x

 While this product glues the mirror to the wall with ease, it takes about seven days to fully dry.
 Now that’s too long in our opinion, especially when compared to the other options available in a similar price range.
 Other than that, we don’t have any other gripes with it.

-Size: 1/2 oz | Color: Gray | Material: Acrylic | Application: Retaining | Viscosity: Medium
+Volume: 10 fl oz | Color: Gray | Material: Acrylic | Application: Retaining | Viscosity: Medium

-Loctite 1693636Retaining Compound1/2 ozGrayAcrylicRetainingMedium
+Loctite 169363610 fl ozGrayAcrylicRetainingMedium

-Buying Guide For The Best Glue For Mirrors
+Buying Guide for the Best Glue for Mirrors

 When buying the best glue for mirrors, knowing just the brands and the product specifications is not enough.
 To select the right product, you need to keep a few essential factors in mind, which will help you make an informed purchase.
 Fret not, as we have explained all those factors here in detail.